http4k/http4k/src/docs/guide/reference/aws/index.md

 ### About
 This module provides 2 things:
 1. a http4k compatible `SdkHttpClient`.
-This is so you can puse the standard Amazon SDKs libraries by plugging in a standard `HttpHandler`.
-This simplifies fault testingm and means that you can print out the exact traffic which is going to AWS - which is brilliant for both debugging and writing Fakes. :)
+This is so you can use the standard Amazon SDKs libraries by plugging in a standard `HttpHandler`.
+This simplifies fault testing and means that you can print out the exact traffic which is going to AWS - which is brilliant for both debugging and writing Fakes. :)

 #### Code [<img class="octocat"/>](https://github.com/http4k/http4k/blob/master/src/docs/guide/reference/aws/example_sdk.kt)